-I have spent twelve out of the last seventeen years in management roles, leading teams between 2 and 34 staff.
-In my most recent role, I lead a team of five managers in service design, service transition, change and configuration management.
+The last 15 years of my career have been in management roles, leading teams between 2 and 40 staff.
+In my last role, I led a team of five managers in service design, service transition, change and configuration management.
 During my tenure I’ve led improvements in the following areas (with the help of an able and hardworking management team);

 ITIL Service Management processes.
 Staff training, appraisals and development.
 Strategy, prioritisation and project management.
 Financial planning and forecasting, service costing, service charging.
 Information Security Risk Management, Security Policy,

 |Strategic Planning |